Is Poás National Park Open?

 For years, visiting Poás Volcano has been a top highlight for many guests of Costa Rica tours by Caravan.

-However, in April of 2017, Poás Volcano National Park closed to visitors due to increased volcanic activity.
-The park was only expected to remain closed for a couple of days but since subsequent violent eruptions on April 22 and again on June 6, 2017, Poás Volcano National Park was closed indefinitely.
+However, in April of 2017, Poás Volcano National Park was temporarily closed to visitors due to increased volcanic activity.
+The park was only expected to remain closed for a couple of days but subsequent violent eruptions on April 22 and again on June 6, 2017, forced Poás Volcano National Park to be closed indefinitely.

-UPDATE – On August 31, 2018, Poás National Park opened to the public – partially.
+When did Poas National Park open?
+It opened to the public again on August 21, 2018.
 However, the Park experienced a 2-day closure in February of 2019 due to ash emissions.
 Poás Park has since re-opened but with restrictions in place.

 Damaged Poás Volcano Trails

-The multiple violent volcanic eruptions of Poás volcano in April of 2017 propelled hot rocks (some as large as 2 meters wide) into the air.
+The multiple violent volcanic eruptions of Poas volcano in April of 2017 propelled hot rocks (some as large as 2 meters wide) into the air.
 They damaged parts of the dome around the volcanic crater plus some of the Poás Park trails and infrastructures such as fencing and water pipes.
-Emissions of sulfur dioxide and carbon dioxide gases, plus other toxic vapors made it too dangerous to allow visitors.
+Emissions of sulfur dioxide and carbon dioxide gases, plus other toxic vapors made it too dangerous to allow visitors until late summer of 2018.

 Local authorities continue to closely monitor the situation at the volcano’s crater as well as surrounding areas including Costa Rica’s capital San Jose, which is less than an hour Southeast of Poás Volcano.